Longterm Housesitting in Spain: 3 Months in Asturias

 Alas, farm life!
 Animals will be animals and hanger gets the best of all of us!

-And to top off all the farm animals, our little kitten grew up into a gorgeous, and bizarrely human-like, cat!
+And to top off all the farm animals, the little kitten grew up into a gorgeous, and bizarrely human-like, cat!
 He slept anywhere and came on walks with the goats.
-He is easily the most laidback cat we’ve ever encountered anywhere in the world.
+He is easily the most laidback cat I’ve ever encountered anywhere in the world.

 Considerations for Longterm Housesitting in Spain